florian-beetz/bachelor-thesis/thesis.md

 applied to JabRef and the encountered problems.
 Then the software was also divided into several smaller modules, which is explained in [@sec:modularization].
-Finally, the thesis concludes in [@sec:conclusion].
+Finally, future work will be outlined in [@sec:future] and the thesis concludes in [@sec:conclusion].

 # Background {#sec:background}